 When customers sign an invoice that reads “Net 15,” they commit to paying you in full within 15 days of receiving the paperwork.
 Net 15, like net 10, is an appropriate length for enterprises with little cash flow.
 Consider using this basic phrase for bills from new clients and late payers.
 It is best for a new business.

 If the term “Net 60” is used, payment is due 60 days following the date of the invoice.

 A payment period of 60 days is excessive for a small business and would most certainly have a detrimental impact on operations.
 If you own a small business and wish to use net 60, we recommend that you limit your clients to those who are loyal, trustworthy, and reputable.
-It can help new business growth in the long term and incentivize customers to pay early.
+It can help a new business grow in the long term and incentivize customers for paying early.

 2/EOM net 45